LaunchCodeEducation/csharp-web-dev-curriculum/content/data-types/reading/_index.md

 ---
-title: "Exercise Example 2"
+title: "Reading: Data Types"
 date: 2023-01-17T16:28:22-06:00
 draft: false
-weight: 2
+weight: 1
 originalAuthor: <no value> # to be set by page creator
 originalAuthorGitHub: <no value> # to be set by page creator
 reviewer: # to be set by the page reviewer